szaimen/Nextcloud-NAS-Guide/README.md

 # Basic setup

 ## How to use this guide?
-The idea concerning this guide is that you can read and work through the whole guide starting here until the whole the basic setup is done (it ends [here](#congratulations-everything-of-the-Basic-Setup-is-now-configured)).
+The idea concerning this guide is that you can read and work through the whole guide starting here until the whole basic setup is done (it ends [here](#congratulations-everything-of-the-Basic-Setup-is-now-configured)).
 In the end you will have a working Nextcloud NAS.

 ## What are the minimal Hardware requirements?
 You will need the following things: